Minkush-sopho/SelfDrivingCarAI/README.md

 # Self Driving Car AI
 This is an attempt to make a simple Self Driving Car AI.
-The AI has been simulated and tested using GUI application created with Kivy
+The AI uses [Deep Q-Learning](https://en.wikipedia.org/wiki/Q-learning), a Reinforcement Learning technique, which tells an agent which action to take under which circumstances.
+It does not require a model of the environment and can handle problems with stochastic transitions and rewards, without requiring adaptations.
+AI has been simulated and tested using GUI application created with Kivy.

 ## Dependencies
 1. Pytorch
 2. kivy